-Figure 8: Scalability tests on EBI linked data platform
+Figure 7: Scalability tests on benchmarks

 ChEMBL As shown in Figure 8a, pre-processing times are significant but manageable, and again appear to scale linearly with dataset size.
 All test queries were contained in G1.
+Figure 8b illustrates the average processing times for all queries, which was less than 0.5s for all datasets and increases smoothly with dataset size.